mysteryhunt/puzzle-editing/README.md

 * Copy `config.php.EXAMPLE` to `config.php` and edit appropriately.

-* Make sure HTML Purifier is installed and referenced appropriately in `config.php`

 * `DB_NAME` is the name of the database you created above

 * `URL` is the URL what links referring back to this puzzletron